-More than 1-in-4 Americans age 6 or older – 82 million people in total — consumed some form of golf media in 2017.
+More than 1-in-4 Americans age 6 or older – 82 million people in total — consume some form of golf media.

 This reach extends far beyond the 24 million who play the game, revealing an abundant and diverse group that’s attractive to media companies, marketers and advertisers.